astronomer/airflow-guides/guides/airflow-openlineage.md

     create database lineagedemo;
     ```

-2. Create an [Airflow connection](https://www.astronomer.io/guides/connections) to the Postgres database you created in Step 1.
-3. Create and populate two source tables that will be used in the example DAGs below.
+2. Create and populate two source tables that will be used in the example DAGs below.
 You can alternatively update the table names and schemas in the DAG to reference existing tables in your own environment.
 To use the given example DAGs, run the following queries:

     ```sql
     CREATE TABLE IF NOT EXISTS adoption_center_1